brev/numenta-web/packages/numenta.com/pages/careers-and-team/careers/internship-program.md

   University, are US Citizens, or hold a Green Card or are NAFTA (Mexican or Canadian) citizens.*

-We are now accepting technical intern applications for the Fall - Winter 2016/2017 and Summer 2017 time frames.
+We are no longer accepting technical intern applications for Summer/Fall 2017.
+We will begin accepting applications for Summer 2018 on October 1, 2017.

 We have two types of technical internships at Numenta: Algorithms and Software Engineering.
 While the two internships have a somewhat different focus, and